Nielsen will order more agents to Mexico border to meet migrant wave

 WASHINGTON — Department of Homeland Security Secretary Kirstjen Nielsen announced on Monday that she will be increasing the number of Central American asylum seekers who are made to wait in Mexico until they can see a U.S. immigration judge.

-Nielsen also said she will be temporarily reassigning 750 Customs and Border Protection agents to "address the influx of migrants" in certain areas.
+Nielsen also said she will be temporarily reassigning 750 Customs and Border Protection agents to "address the influx of migrants" in certain areas, as NBC News reported last week.

 Daily border crossings have surpassed a 13-year high as the number of undocumented Central American migrants, mainly families with children seeking asylum, has increased in recent months.